-While the instructor is heavily involved with the progression of this reading and writing intensive course, the onus falls to the student stay on task and communicate questions to the instructor.
+While the instructor is heavily involved with the progression of this reading- and writing-intensive course, the onus falls to the student to stay on task and communicate questions to the instructor.
 The instructor will provide suggested pacing for the week, but the student should exhibit mature self-pacing and time management.
 Students should create and maintain a physical or electronic course notebook for notes, journals, and review.

 - Successful completion of English 9 and 10

 - Of Mice and Men by John Steinbeck*

 - A Raisin in the Sun by Lorraine Hansberry*

 - Students will be required to participate in an independent reading assignment.
 They will choose from a list of nonfiction titles that can be purchased from a bookstore or borrowed from a public library.